kaalam/document.source/kaalam/_posts/2018-10-1-how_is_jazz_a_solution.md

 <p>So, in Jazz we could declare a reference to "a 100x100 scaled image of frame 12345 from a video file inside a .tar.gz file"
 the reference could be used as a promise.
 When the picture is actually needed, the framework extracts the video, uses the appropriate codec to render the specific frame, scales the image and returns it.</p>

-<h4>Bonus question: Why should I take your word about the efficiency of something you haven't built yet?</h4>

-We obviously do not expect to convince most people immediately.
-As we deliver, we will be able to build apples to apples benchmarks and hopefully ...

 </section>
 </div>